rage/programming-23/data/part-9/6-more-examples-with-classes.md

 student2 = Student("Sassy Student", courses)
 ```

-The default values of parameters should never be instances of more complicated, mutable data structures such as lists.
+The default values of parameters should never be instances of more complicated, mutable data structures, such as lists.
 The problem can be circumvented by making the following changes to the constructor of the `Student` class:

 ```python
 class Student: